Food & Diet Podcast Episodes

 Enjoy these featured food & diet podcast episodes.
 Scroll down for more.

 How often do you grab a meal and eat it in the car, or eat while standing over the sink, thinking about the thousand other things you need to do?
 When was the last time you truly savored a meal?
-Today we’re sharing an excerpt from psychologist Susan Albers’ audiobook Eating Mindfully: How to End Mindless Eating and Enjoy a Balanced Relationship with Food.
-Dr. Albers shares the characteristics of mindful eating, and the benefits it can have on your life.
-Learn about the Buddha’s insights into mindful eating, and discover the benefits of eating―and living―mindfully in your own day-to-day life.
+Today we’re sharing the benefits of eating mindfully with an excerpt from psychologist Susan Albers’ audiobook “Eating Mindfully: How to End Mindless Eating and Enjoy a Balanced Relationship with Food.”
+Learn about the Buddha’s insights into mindful eating, and discover the joy of eating―and living―mindfully.

 Dr. Jennifer Taitz, clinical psychologist and author of the audiobook “End Emotional Eating,” offers a four step process to help you learn how to handle urges of any kind, followed by an exercise to help you “urge surf,” to minimize the amount of self-control you need.

 Many of us have trouble regulating our intake of some foods, as well as anxiety about our eating habits.
 How do we get back to feeling sane and happy around food?
 How can we cope with the part of our mind that never stops craving and demanding more?
 Psychologist Dr. Lynn Rossy, author of the audiobook “The Mindfulness-Based Eating Solution,” say the secret is in mindfulness eating.